 Shofar in the Park will happen once: Monday, September 10 at the Soldiers and Sailors Memorial at 89th Street and Riverside Drive between 5 and 6pm.
 It won’t be broadcasted, rebroadcasted, or podcasted.

 In fact, according to ancient prescription, one must hear the blasts directly from the Shofar itself.
 No medium will do – not a microphone, not CNN, not even a slight echo.
 It’s a “you-had-to-be-there” kind of a moment.

 No two people experience the Shofar in the same way.
 Some hear a battle cry, calling them to action.
 Others recall the innocence of their youth.
 Some hear a victory blast, that “Yes, I can overcome my obstacles.”
 Others are freed from the painful tears they never dared cry.
 Some remember home.
 Others that it’s time to roam.

 Though the messages to be heard in the Shofar’s notes are as numerous as there are people, here’s just one: Don’t live your life vicariously through others, carrying their opinions and mimicking popular beliefs.
 Like the Shofar blast, live your life first-hand and be an original.

 Escape the horn honking for horn blowing.

-This October 3rd, duck out of the New York City hubbub for an hour of refuge at the Great Hill in Central Park.
+This September 10th, duck out of the New York City hubbub for an hour of refuge at the Soldiers and Sailors Memorial in Riverside Park.
 Return to a simpler, more essential state, together with fellow New Yorkers.
 Hear the stirring, unadulterated blasts of the Shofar as we reflect on our collective birthday.
 And walk away with a message that you were carrying all along.